kubesphere/website/content/en/observability/_index.md

 ---
-title: "Kubernetes Observability in KubeSphere Allows You to Build Visualizations Simply and Intuitively"
+title: "Kubernetes Observability"
 layout: "scenario"

 css: "scss/scenario.scss"

 section1:
-  title: KubeSphere Allows You to Build Visualizations Simply and Intuitively.
+  title: Kubernetes Observability in KubeSphere Allows You to Build Visualizations Simply and Intuitively.
   content: KubeSphere provides rich observability from infrastructure to applications.
 It integrates your favorite tools for multi-dimensional monitoring metrics, multi-tenant log query and collection, alerting and notification.
 Try Kubernetes Observability in KubeSphere to realize visualization in a simple way.
   image: /images/observability/banner.jpg
   showDownload: true